<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/3029/what-makes-someone-an-anarchist</guid>
+<guid isPermaLink="true">https://anarchy101.org/24490/can-a-man-be-a-lesbian</guid>

 </item>